pearcej/pearcej.github.io/csc236/index.md

   - Begin [T06: When does Big O matter](https://docs.google.com/document/d/1X0LbrbA5jtKI-QP0kjutzwMVZDdpL1VCruYi8Neoydg/edit?usp=sharing)

 Outside of class:
+  - Extra Credit Opportunity: Faculty Brian Schack will give a talk TODAY at 5 pm in DT 108A.
+If you attend and respond to our survey within 24 hours, you will get an extra perfect quiz and also extra credit engagement points.
+Pizza will be served.
   - Announcement: There will be a reading quiz on Monday, February 10, 2020 on Sections 3.1-3.9 of [Problem Solving with Algorithms and Data Structures using C++](https://runestone.academy/runestone/books/published/cppds/index.html).
 Be sure to use our course cppdsS20.
   - Announcement: Exam E01 will be on Wednesday, February 19, 2020.